hardtware/DC2/README.md

 6.2 Q: What is the CR1225 battery for?

 A: It is a spare battery.
 Your MinnowBoard Turbot should have a CR1225 battery in it already.

+6.3 Q: I see `WRITE SAME failed.
+Manually zeroing.` on boot.
+What is happening?

+A: Nothing bad.

+6.4 Q: The machine did not boot.
+What happened?

+A: Sometimes something gets out of sync somewhere with the onboard memory and the drive and Ubuntu thinks something is corrupted and you have to tell it to continue.
+If you have a display attached you can see it.
+You can just hit `i` to ignore and everything will be fine.
+You might need to hit `i` a few times.
+If you don't have a monitor, try connecting a USB keyboard and hit `i` a few times.
+If you see the drive light flash, you should be booting.